-The Company has excess management expenses of £15,569,000 (2021: £13,933,000) that are available for offset against future profits.
-A deferred tax asset of £3,892,000 (2021: £3,483,000) has not been recognised in respect of those losses as they will be recoverable only to the extent that the Company has sufficient future taxable profits.
+- (i) Venture Capital Trusts are not subject to corporation tax on capital gains. - (ii) Tax relief on expenses charged to capital has been determined by allocating tax relief to expenses by reference to the applicable corporation tax rate and allocating the relief between revenue and capital in accordance with the SORP. - (iii) The Company has excess management expenses of £8,814,000 (2021: £7,026,000) that are available for offset against future profits.
+A deferred tax asset of £2,204,000 (2021: £1,757,000) has not been recognised in respect of these losses as they will be recoverable only to the extent that the Company has sufficient future taxable profits.